-In any case, we see that Rabbi Nahman bar Yitzhak, a fifth-generation Amora, already ascribed importance to the structure of the sugyot before him and to their language, and he drew on these to offer alternative Talmudic suggestions.
+In any case, we see that Rav Nahman bar Yitzhak, a fifth-generation Amora, already ascribed importance to the structure of the sugyot before him and to their language, and he drew on these to offer alternative Talmudic suggestions.
 This demonstrates that the phenomenon of the duplication of parallel dialectical passages should not be attributed to the latest generations who edited the Talmud.
 Rather, this example indicates that activity of study, organization, and transmission occurred already (at the latest) among the fifth generation of Babylonian Amoraim.

 Yevamot/Bava Batra/Niddah